Michael Ipgrave

 Michael Geoffrey Ipgrave OBE (born 18 April 1958) is a British Anglican bishop.
 Since 2016, he has been the 99th Bishop of Lichfield, the diocesan bishop of the Diocese of Lichfield.
 He was the Bishop of Woolwich, an area bishop in the Diocese of Southwark, from 2012 to 2016.
 He served as Archdeacon of Southwark between 2004 and 2012.

 Early life and education

 Ipgrave was born on 18 April 1958 in Northampton, Northamptonshire, United Kingdom.
 He was educated at Magdalen College School, Brackley, a state school in South Northamptonshire.
+In January 1975, aged 16, he captained his school team of Top of The Form, on the radio, reaching the final, but lost to Cheltenham Grammar School.
+Also in the team was Marni Burfitt, aged 15, Alison de Verteuil, aged 13, and David Seaman, aged 12, being coached by teachers Clive Waind and Rosemary Davies.

 From 1975 to 1978, he studied mathematics at Oriel College, Oxford, and graduated from the University of Oxford with a first class Bachelor of Arts (BA) degree.

 From 1979 to 1980, he attended the Spring Hill Ordination Scheme in Birmingham.
 From 1979 to 1982, he trained for ordination at Ripon College Cuddesdon, an Anglican theological college near Oxford.
 During that period he also studied theology at the University of Oxford, and graduated with an additional first class BA.
 In 1999 Ipgrave completed a doctorate at Durham University with a thesis entitled Trinity and inter-faith dialogue: plenitude and plurality.